7:30PM, Saturday, September 16, 2023

 Erin Brophey, English horn

-Max Richter – Recomposed Vivaldi
+Max Richter – The Four Seasons Recomposed

 A modern reimagining of the famous Four Seasons.